Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-A 6-dim Hilbert spaces are inhabited by either spin-$\frac{5}{2}$ systems or by qubit-qutrit systems (${\cal H}^6={\cal H}^2\otimes{\cal H}^3$).
+Six dimensional {\em Hilbert spaces} are inhabited by either spin-$\frac{5}{2}$ systems or by qubit-qutrit systems (${\cal H}^6={\cal H}^2\otimes{\cal H}^3$).
 The former representation in a complex space has been implemented in \cite{canas-cabello-14}.
-The complex vectors used for the implementation promptly give all possible smallest MMPHs since their master MMPH is fairly small \cite{pm-entropy18,pwma-19,pm-paris19}.
-However, in the real space the 332-1408 class generated by $\{0,\pm1\}$ components is huge and already at the time of its generation \cite{pavicic-pra-17,pm-entropy18} we were well aware that then obtained 34-16 critical might not be the smallest.
-Our dimensional upscaling confirms that conjecture and provides us with a 31-15 critical shown in Fig.~\ref{fig:6d}(b).
+It turned out to have a fairly small master MMPH \cite{pm-entropy18,pwma-19,pm-paris19} and therefore it had been easy to find all its subgraphs.
+In the real space, the 332-1408 master MMPH generated by $\{0,\pm1\}$ components is huge and already at the time of its generation \cite{pavicic-pra-17,pm-entropy18} we were well aware that then obtained 34-16 critical might not be the smallest.
+Our dimensional upscaling confirms that conjecture and provides us with a 31-{\bf 15} critical MMPH shown in Fig.~\ref{fig:6d}(b).